 - In a nonstick 12-inch skillet, melt butter over medium-high heat.
 Add garlic and stir briefly.
 Add chicken and sprinkle tops with rosemary, pepper, and 1/2 teaspoon salt.
 Cook for 6 minutes.
 Turn chicken over and reduce heat to medium.
 Cover and cook for about 8 minutes or until juices run clear when thickest part of chicken is pierced with tip of a knife.

 - Squeeze 1/2 cup juice from one orange.
 Cut peel and white pith from other orange.
 Cut this orange in half from stem to blossom end, then cut each half crosswise into 1/4-inch-thick slices.
 In a small bowl, mix orange juice, marmalade, cornstarch, remaining 1/2 teaspoon salt, and 1/4 cup water until blended.

 - Transfer chicken to warm platter.
 To the skillet, add the orange juice mixture and heat sauce to boiling over medium-high heat.
 Cook, stirring constantly for 1 minute or until sauce thickens slightly.
 Stir in orange slices and heat through.
 Spoon sauce over chicken on platter.
 Garnish with rosemary sprigs, if desired.

 The perfect dessert to impress guests.

 - Carefully pour filling into cooled tart shell.
 Place tart on foil-lined cookie sheet to catch any overflow during baking.
 Bake about 30 minutes (make sure you have reduced oven temperature to 350°F) or until filling is set but center still jiggles slightly.
 Cool completely on wire rack.
 To serve, remove side of pan.
 Arrange orange slices on tart.
 Sprinkle with confectioners' sugar.
-Makes 10 servings.